Arab League

 Each member state has one vote in the Council of the Arab League, and decisions are binding only for those states that have voted for them.
 The aims of the league in 1945 were to strengthen and coordinate the political, cultural, economic and social programs of its members and to mediate disputes among them or between them and third parties.
 Furthermore, the signing of an agreement on Joint Defence and Economic Cooperation on 13 April 1950 committed the signatories to coordination of military defence measures.
 In March 2015, the Arab League General Secretary announced the establishment of a Joint Arab Force with the aim of counteracting extremism and other threats to the Arab States.
 The decision was reached while Operation Decisive Storm was intensifying in Yemen.
 Participation in the project is voluntary, and the army intervenes only at the request of one of the member states.
-Heightened military arsenal in many member states and, in a small minority, civil wars as well as terrorist movements were the impetuts for the JAF, financed by the rich Gulf countries.
+Existing military cooperation between Arab league states and regional civil wars and terrorist threats were the impetuses for JAF's establishment.

-In the early 1970s, the Economic Council put forward a proposal to create the Joint Arab Chambers of Commerce across European states.
-That led, under its decree K1175/D52/G to the setting up of the Arab British Chamber of Commerce, mandated to promote, encourage and facilitate bilateral trade between the Arab world and significant trading partner, the United Kingdom.
+In the early 1970s, the Economic Council put forward a proposal to create the Joint Arab Chambers of Commerce across international states.
+That led to the setting up of mandates to promote, encourage and facilitate bilateral trade between the Arab world and significant trading partners.